jpeddicord/cse560/FFA/Linker/doc/src/test_plan.rst

 Overall Program Testing
 =======================

-Testing for the Linker relies on both unit and general program testing.
-While unit tests provide us with an idea of how well our implementations work, they make it difficult to test for `errors <errors.html>`_ and they don't show how well everything works together.
+Testing for the Linker relies on general program testing.
 We have created some test programs which test various aspects of the linker.
 Some just test that general functionality is there, while others have been edited to contain errors and will trip some of our error messages.